50ulR3ap3r/IdekCTF/Reverse/constructor/README.md

 00003060: d3 da 20 29 70 02 b7 d1 b7 c4

 Decryption Script
-The following Python script implements the reversed decryption algorithm to reveal the flag. check script.py
+This process is automated using a Python script that precisely reverses the operations seen in Ghidra.
+See script.py for the complete implementation.

-5. Conclusion
+Step 5: Retrieving the Flag
-This challenge was a simple but effective introduction to reverse engineering "stripped" binaries.
-By combining static analysis with strings and dynamic analysis with Ghidra, we were able to identify, understand, and reverse a simple encryption algorithm to recover the flag.
+Running the decryption script on the extracted byte array reveals the flag.

-Final Flag: idek{he4rd_0f_constructors?_now_you_d1d!!}
+Flag: idek{he4rd_0f_constructors?_now_you_d1d!!}